 First aid for wounds, cuts and grazes

-Step one: Assess your pet
+Step one: Check your pet

-Step two: Assess the bite wound
+Step two: Assess their wounds

 - Small and not bleeding - move to step three.

 - Bleeding heavily - apply pressure to the wound with a dry, clean dressing and call your vet straight away.

 - Areas of skin missing - cover the wound with a clean, dry dressing and call your vet straight away.
 If your pet seems uncomfortable when you try to cover the wound, or if you don’t have a dressing available, leave the area uncovered.

 - If there is something inside the wound (such as piece of glass), don’t try to remove it and avoid putting any pressure on it.
 Take your pet to the vet.

 - If your pet has a small wound or graze, that is not bleeding heavily, gently run water over it for as long as your pet will tolerate to help to remove as much dirt and bacteria as possible.